SRM47/cs152sp23GNNTrafficForecasting/README.md

 Because it is a regression problem, MSE is chosen as the loss function, which is minimized by Adam optimizer.

 ### GNN Architectures
 This project also compares the effectiveness of two similar graph neural network architechtures for traffic speed prediction.
 Both models follow an encoder-decoder architecture.
 The two models differ only in the decoder they use.
+As there are 325 traffic sensors, the graph representing the traffic state at each timestep will therefore have 325 nodes, each with corresponding two dimensional input vectors.

 Both models use a Recurrent Graph Attention Network, which compiles all 12 input graphs into a single graph where each node's final embedding is a 32 dimensional context vector to be decoded into the 6 predicted timesteps.